ONSdigital/Statistical-Method-Specifications/sample_design_and_estimation/estimation/winsorisation/method_specification.md

 1 and the marker set as NW_AG.

-Any target value that has been marked as NW_FE or NW_AG must be removed from Winsorisation calculations
+Any target value that has been marked as NW_FE or NW_AG will be excluded from Winsorisation calculations

 Target values that are not marked as NW_FE or NW_AG are Winsorised, the outlier weights calculated and